-One student from each of the 50 schools (K-12) partnering with PACE in the Spokane Valley, Freeman and Tekoa is selected to represent their school at the annual PACE Awards.
+For the Spokane Valley Awards, one student from each of the 50 schools (K-12) partnering with PACE in the Spokane Valley, Freeman and Tekoa is selected to represent their school at the annual PACE Awards.
+In our West Plains Chapter, students from Cheney, Davenport and Medical Lake are selected to be honored.
 It is a difficult decision for our schools to select just one student from so many who model good character every day.
 Selected students are recognized and celebrated for consistently demonstrating exceptional character, and students bringing character to light for themselves, their classmates, their schools and community.

 The PACE initiative is grounded in character education.
 Thousands of students in our public and partnering private schools across the Spokane Valley focus on a shared set of monthly character traits.
 This initiative gives our schools the opportunity to teach, discuss and recognize each character trait and creates a common language for families and our community to reinforce the powerful messages of good character in daily life.

 Collectively, these acts of character create a community that is caring, courageous and grateful to be surrounded by others who share the same commitment to demonstrate good character every day.

 Examples of outstanding character are all around us…

 - The responsible student who completes their homework on time.

 - The group of volunteers who generously give up their Saturday to collect food donations.

 - The young man who respectfully holds the door open for his grandmother.